umd-fire-coml/2021-Text-to-Image-Generation/README.md

 # 2021-Text-to-Image-Generation
 # Description
 This project is our own implementataion of text-to-image generation for birds.
-Based off of descirpiton provided by the user, it tries to create its own bird.
-It runs off of Python 3 and uses GAN to train data.
+Based off of descirpiton provided by the user, it tries to create an original bird image.
+It runs in Python 3 and uses a target-aware generative averserial model.
 # Video Demonstration

 # Colab Test and Visualization